Justinborzi/Justinborzi/README.md

 ### 👩‍💻 I'm working on <a href = "https://hostsapling.net">HostSapling</a>!

 ### ⚡ Technologies
-- Front-end development using Typescript, Vue, CSS, SASS, Tailwind, Bulma
+- Front-end development using Typescript, Vue, CSS, SASS, Tailwind
-- Backend development using Typescript, GraphQL, PostgreSQL & Go
+- Backend development using Typescript, GraphQL, PostgreSQL, PHP & Go
-- Deployement using Docker
+- Deployment using Docker

 Languages I use: <br>